LaymanTeam/Vite-React-Quick-Fix-Plugin/readme.md

 ## ⚠️ Limitations

-- Only works in development mode
 - Currently supports VS Code by default (other editors need custom URL protocols)
 - Only detects components with standard React patterns
 - May have minor performance impact on large applications with many components
-- Does not support source maps in the current version
+- Does not support source maps in the current version, we chose this to handle larger projects quickly

 ## 🔍 Requirements